Agree with our rating?

 OLB Group Customer Support Options

-OLB Group offers a contact form on its website and a phone number, but there is no indication of what kind of support they provide through either.
-It’s possible that the company’s merchant services customers will still receive support from Excel Corporation’s operations team, but this is not apparent.
-The visible options for customer support would not qualify OLB Group as a top-rated option for customer service at this time.
-We will assign OLB Group a rating that reflects its organizational affiliations and history until the company develops a reputation of its own.
+OLB Group provides a contact form and a phone number on its website, but details on the type of support offered are not specified.
+It is possible that merchant services customers still receive support from Excel Corporation’s operations team, although this is not explicitly outlined.
+The current visible support options may not position OLB Group as a top-rated option for customer service.
+The rating assigned to OLB Group reflects its affiliations and historical context until the company establishes its own reputation.

 OLB Group Customer Service Number